 By the way, if you need a little nudge to part with your stuff, check out these tips first.

-Where to donate: Organizations that have free donation pick-up
+Where to donate: Charities that have free donation pick-up

 Here’s a list of organizations that will pick up your donations, free of charge: